-A Lawyer Can Recoup Your Damages Through Negotiations
+A Personal Injury Lawyer Can Work to Recoup Your Damages Through Negotiations

 Many car accident claimants wonder whether they can pursue pain and suffering via an insurance claim.
 The answer is yes; you could request pain and suffering either through an insurance claim or a civil lawsuit.

-Economic damages are your financial losses, such as:
+Economic damages are your financial losses due to your physical injuries, such as:

 - Prescription costs

 - Ambulance fees